lejean2000/Kimberling/ctr/README.md

 ### CTR4

 Let P be a point.
-DEF cevian triangle of P=(u:v:w).
-AD intersects the circle (AEF) at A' different from A. Define B', C' cyclically.
+PaPbPc cevian triangle of P=(u:v:w).
+APa intersects the circle (APbPc) at A' different from A. Define B', C' cyclically.
 The CTR4(P) triangle is A'B'C'.
 The barycentric coordinates of the A-vertex are:

     c^2*u*v*(u+w)*(v+w)-(u+v)*w*(a^2*v*(u+w)-b^2*u*(v+w)) :
     b^2*v*(u+v)*w^2+c^2*v^3*(u+w) :
     b^2*(u+v)*w^3+c^2*v^2*w*(u+w)

+Properties:
+1. A'B'C' is orthologic to the orthoidal triangle of ABC wrt the circumcevian traingle of the isogonal conjugate of P.

 ### CTR5